sensu/sensu-docs-legacy/source/docs/0.21/getting-started-with-checks.md

 ### Install dependencies  {#check-cron-install-dependencies}

-The `check-procs.rb` script provided by the [Sensu Process Checks Plugin](https://github.com/sensu-plugins/sensu-plugins-process-checks) can reliably detect if a service such as Cron is running or not.
-The following instructions will install the [Sensu Process Checks Plugin](https://github.com/sensu-plugins/sensu-plugins-process-checks) (version 0.0.6) using Sensu's embedded Ruby, providing the `check-procs.rb` script.
+The `check-process.rb` script provided by the [Sensu Process Checks Plugin](https://github.com/sensu-plugins/sensu-plugins-process-checks) can reliably detect if a service such as Cron is running or not.
+The following instructions will install the [Sensu Process Checks Plugin](https://github.com/sensu-plugins/sensu-plugins-process-checks) (version 0.0.6) using Sensu's embedded Ruby, providing the `check-process.rb` script.

 ~~~ shell
 sudo sensu-install -p process-checks:0.0.6